alexeydergunov/ez-collections/README.md

 To build the library, you need Maven installed.
 Enter the library's root directory and execute `mvn clean install`.
 After that the library's jar files will be saved in your local Maven repository.

-To use it at programming contests, it's recommended to install CHelper plugin for IDEA by Egor Kulikov.
-However, it has some bugs, so I created [the clone at Google Code](https://code.google.com/r/alexeydergunov-chelper-fixes/source/list) and made some fixes.
-The best way is to download pre-built plugin ([latest revisions](https://yadi.sk/d/vSEuSNnHbjJB2), the last one is [chelper-05b00a70e4cf.zip](https://yadi.sk/d/0Gq80hMxegcsW)) and install it in IDEA.
+To use it at programming contests, it's recommended to install [CHelper](https://github.com/EgorKulikov/idea-chelper) plugin for IDEA by Egor Kulikov.
+For now the best way is to download pre-built plugin: [chelper-github-29dc20b.zip] (https://yadi.sk/d/28lnufuXfKEbp)) and install it in IDEA.

-Note that my CHelper's clone has version 3.92, so it doesn't contain newer updates.
-If you need those updates, you have to clone CHelper, apply my patches and build it by yourself.

-After installing fixed CHelper plugin, just add the dependency on EZ Collections in your project.
+After installing CHelper plugin, just add the dependency on EZ Collections in your project.
 Note that you have to specify both jar files: one contains class files, and the other one contains sources.

 ## Notes